 The Board of Directors are responsible for ensuring RIBBA’s long-term financial stability and integrity.
 Directors set the strategic plan and ensure that the organization fulfills its mission by accomplishing high quality work.
 The Board of Directors recognize that in order to foster the organization’s continued vitality, sustainability and diversification of income sources, they must pledge to personally contribute needed resources and talents towards this end.

-Absence from three consecutively scheduled meetings in one calendar year of the Board of Directors (Except for emergencies beyond the control of the Board Member) will constitute an automatic resignation from the Board of Directors.
+Absence from two consecutively scheduled meetings in one calendar year of the Board of Directors (Except for emergencies beyond the control of the Board Member) will constitute an automatic resignation from the Board of Directors.

 Term of Services